Robust Estimation and Inference in Panels with Interactive Fixed Effects: Numerical Evidence

 Finally, we also report estimation and inference results for the actual data set.
 For consistency with the numerical experiment above, we focus on the same single covariate $X_{it}$.
 In Appendix \ref{sec: empirical app}, we also consider a specification with dynamic treatment effects as in \citet{Wolfers2006}.
 Similarly to \citet{KimOka2014} and \citet{MoonWeidner2015}, we estimate

-for various values of $R$ using the LS and the debiased approaches and construct confidence intervals for $\beta$.
+for various values of $R$ using the LS and the debiased approaches and construct 95\% CIs for $\beta$.
 As before, we first profile out the individual trends and time effects, and then use the residual outcomes and regressors as inputs for the LS and debiased estimators.

 The results are provided in Table \ref{tab: empirical res}.
+We construct three types of CIs based on the debiased estimator using $\hat C$ as in Remark~\ref{rem: R_w bound} with different values of $R_w$.
+The first one is constructed assuming that there are no weak factors among $R$ factors ($R_w = 0$), i.e., under the same assumption under which the standard LS CI is valid.
+This is the same CI as introduced in Remark~\ref{remark: strong factors CS}.
+In this application, these CIs are as short as or even shorter than the LS CIs.
+Thus, if the researcher wants to obtain shorter CIs at the cost of non-robustness to the potential presence of weak factors, they can still do that using our debiased estimator.
+As pointed out in Remark~\ref{remark: strong factors CS} and documented in Section~\ref{ssec: MC non-robust coverage}, such CIs are still likely to have much better coverage than the LS ones when there is a weak factors since they are based on the debiased estimator.

-For some values of $R$, the difference between the LS and debiased estimates is comparable to the standard error of the LS estimator, which again might indicate that the LS CIs could be severely size distorted.
-The bias-aware CIs are substantially wider than the LS CIs.
-However, as the numerical experiment above suggests, this is how wide identification robust CIs appear to have to be in this setting.
-The results for a dynamic specification are qualitatively similar and provided in Appendix \ref{sec: empirical app}.
+The second type of CIs is constructed assuming that among $R$ factors there is up to one weak factor ($R_w = 1$).
+The corresponding bias-aware CIs are substantially wider than the non-robust ones.
+However, as the numerical experiment considered earlier in this sections suggests, this is how wide identification robust CIs appear to have to be in this setting.
+In the considered application, we find that the potential presence of one weak factor is likely to be sufficient to nullify the significance of the previously obtained non-robust estimates.

+Finally, we also report our bias-aware CIs as in \eqref{eq: bias aware CI} corresponding to $R_w = R$.
+These CIs are uniformly valid regardless of the strength of identification of the factors.

+The results for a specification with dynamic treatment effects are qualitatively similar and provided in Appendix~\ref{sec: empirical app}.

 \newgeometry{left=1.5cm,right=1.5cm,top=3cm,bottom=2cm} \begin{landscape}

 \end{landscape} \restoregeometry